tanvisharma1325/toy_robot_puzzle_solution/README.md

 3. Build the Docker image using `docker build -t <image-name> .`.
 4. Run the container using `docker run -p <port-nbr>:80 <image-name>`.
 5. Navigate to `0.0.0.0:<port-nbr>/docs` to access the swagger UI.
-6. Test all the endpoints using the Swagger UI.
+6. Test all the endpoints using the Swagger UI using 'Try it out'.

 ## Unit test on machine: